CSaratakij/MainBlog/content/projects/Doppelganger.md

 The same thing also apply when player wrapping vertically.

-If player come from the lower side, it's gonna wrap player to the upper side while keep the x axis value.
+If player come from the lower side, it's gonna wrap player to the upper side while keeping the x axis value.

 With this nerf, the gating problem is easier to solve.
 Allow us to make some interesting obstacle.